Ending your J-1 Program

 This is an accordion element with a series of buttons that open and close related content panels.

-Who is Subject to the 24 month bar?
+Who is Subject to the 24 Month Bar?

 Are the 24 months required to be spent in my home country or outside the U.S.?